-Vitamin C – It’s so nice to feature a different vitamin!
+Vitamin C – It’s so nice to focus on a different vitamin!

-Vitamin D hogs the press today, justly so for its effects on so many body
+Vitamin D hogs the press today, deservedly so for its significance on so many body

 systems and conditions.
 But Vitamin C merits attention, too.
-Vitamin C is a foundational vitamin, a go-to vitamin for immunity, healing, and much more.
+Vitamin C is an essential vitamin, a go-to vitamin for immunity, healing, and much more.

 Layden Chiropractic some recent facts about Vitamin C and encourages our

 Plainville chiropractic patients and loved ones to check your Vitamin C

 First, classic research points to the antioxidant capability

 of vitamin C. It also reports that vitamin c improves oxidative damage to DNA

 and lipids and proteins.
 (1) All good!
 New research supports vitamin C for

 immunity as it reports long-term high-dose intake of vitamin C effectively